gnoverse/awesome-gno/README.md

 > Do you gno?

-This is the place where awesome apps, frameworks, libraries, software and resources related to Gno & gno.land converge.
+This repository is a hub for apps, frameworks, libraries, and resources. related to Gno & gno.land converge.
 The purpose of this repository is two-fold:
 1. Firstly, it is a place for newcomers to see what is happening in gno.land, get inspiration and learn about how to become good contributors to gno.land.